Photo by Tim Andersen, Bel Air Photography

 Keesha’s House, published in 2003 by Frances Foster Books / Farrar, Straus, and Giroux, was awarded a Michael L. Printz Honor in 2004.
 Frances Foster subsequently published Spinning Through the Universe in 2004 (Paperback of this book is titled Room 214: A Year in Poems), The Braid in 2006, Diamond Willow in 2008, Crossing Stones in 2009, Hidden in 2011, and Salt in 2013.
 In 2016, Applesauce Weather, a novel-in-poems with illustrations by Amy June Bates, was published by Candlewick Press.
 In 2017, When My Sister Started Kissing was published by Margaret Ferguson Books, FSG/Macmillan.
 Two more novels-in-poems were published in 2020: Blue Daisy (Margaret Ferguson Books, Holiday House) and All He Knew (Farrar, Straus and Giroux/MacMillan).
 These eleven books are all novels-in-poems for children and young adults.

 Monarch and Milkweed, published in 2008 by Atheneum, is a picture book illustrated by Leonid Gore.
-Step Gently Out, a picture book collaboration with photographer Rick Lieder, was published by Candlewick in 2012, followed by five other Frost-Lieder collaborations: Sweep up the Sun in 2015, Among a Thousand Fireflies in 2016, Wake Up! in 2017, Hello, I’m Here! in 2019, and Wait–and See, in 2022.A seventh collaboration with Rick Lieder, The Mighty Pollinators will be published by Candlewick in 2024.
+Step Gently Out, a picture book collaboration with photographer Rick Lieder, was published by Candlewick in 2012, followed by five other Frost-Lieder collaborations: Sweep up the Sun in 2015, Among a Thousand Fireflies in 2016, Wake Up! in 2017, Hello, I’m Here! in 2019, Wait–and See, in 2022, and The Mighty Pollinators in 2024.

 In addition to the awards listed on the pages for individual books, Helen has also received an Indiana Author Award, a Boston Public Library Literary Lights for Children award, and a National Endowment for the Arts Literature Fellowship in Poetry.